samben00/issam-blog/_posts/2019-05-26-docker-swarm-ecr-auto-login.md

 Also, theses tokens remain stored and only refreshed by the manager.
 This means even though you run a docker login command on the worker, it won’t use the local tokens; instead, it uses the tokens stored in the docker swarm raft.

 According to docker swarm documentation, no command allows refreshing these tokens without running the update or the deploy command.

+**Note:** The update command will not impact your running services in case you have a fixed docker image version.

 ## Solution

 ### Simple Solution